The new US Open mixed doubles tournament begins with the defending champions showing how it's done

 The defending champions don't intend to move out of the way so easily.

-Sara Errani and Andrea Vavassori earned the first win in the tournament on Tuesday, beating the No. 2-seeded team of Taylor Fritz and Elena Rybakina 4-2, 4-2.
+Sara Errani and Andrea Vavassori earned the first win in the tournament, beating the No. 2-seeded team of Taylor Fritz and Elena Rybakina 4-2, 4-2 on Tuesday.

+Traditional doubles specialists like the Italian combo were among the biggest critics of the changes, with a format that feels more like an exhibition than one worthy of a Grand Slam trophy.
+Karolina Muchova, in fact, actually referred to it as an exhibition during the postmatch interview after her team's opening victory.

-“We also are playing for all the doubles players who could not compete here, so we tried to do out best,” Vavassori said.
+“We also are playing for all the doubles players who could not compete here, so we tried to do our best,” Vavassori said.

+They were set for a second-round match against Muchova and Andrey Rublev, who beat Venus Williams and Reilly Opelka 4-2, 5-4 (4).

 Fritz, last year's U.S. Open runner-up in men's singles, and Rybakina, a past Wimbledon women's singles champion, are exactly the types of players the U.S. Tennis Association was seeking when it revamped the tournament.